thomasballinger/convex-react-query-draft/README.md

 Want to use Convex in an app that uses React Query?

-Convex is a database with server-side (db-side?) functions that update reactively: instead of polling, subscribe to a server-side function and always be up to date.
+Convex is a database with server-side (db-side? like stored procedures) functions that update reactively.
+Instead of polling you subscribe to receive update from these server-side query functions.

-All relevant subscriptions will be updated at the same time so there's no need to call `queryClient.invalidateQueries()`.
+All relevant subscriptions will be pushed to the client and updated at the same time so data is never stale and there's no need to call `queryClient.invalidateQueries()`.

 ## Setup